yuyifan1991/EfficientNet/README.md

 (3)python version >=3.6

-How to train youe owe data
+How to train your owe data

+(1)Pepare your data, make the directory list as:
+   /your foldername
+   --train
+     --picture1
+     --picture2
+     -- ...
+   --test
+     --picture1
+     --picture2
+     -- ...
+   --model